toluaina/toluaina.github.io/docs/schema/index.md

 This is the database name

 ### `index`
-Optional Elasticsearch index (defaults to database name)
+An optional Elasticsearch index (defaults to database name)

 ### `table`
 Node table name

 ### `schema`
-Optional Postgres table schema (defaults to public)
+An optional Postgres table schema (defaults to public)

 ### `label`
-Optional node name in Elasticsearch (defaults to table name)
+An optional node name in Elasticsearch (defaults to table name)

 ### `columns`
-Optional list of columns to display.
+An optional list of columns to display.
 This can be omitted in which case it selects all columns.

 ### `children`
-Optional list of child nodes if any.
+An optional list of child nodes if any.
 This has the same structure as a parent node.

 ### `relationship`